When Should I Use A Humidifier for My Plants?

 This article may contain affiliate links.
 Also, as an Amazon Associate I earn from qualifying purchases.

 If you have tropical indoor plants for your home, you know, or perhaps don’t know that they need humid conditions to survive.
+You need to know how to increase humidity for plants.

 So, when do your indoor plants need a humidifier most?
 During winter, we switch on the heat which sucks in the damp air and blows out dry warm air.
 Dry air is not good for the plants.
 Therefore, the months of November, December, January and February, or whenever the heater is on, are good for humidifying the air around indoor plants.